Don’t wait any longer…See clearly again

 ReSTOR Intraocular Lens (IOL)

-For most Lake Charles and southwest Louisiana cataract patients, life without reading glasses or bifocals is something they either experienced before presbyopia or they just dreamed about for most of their lives.
+For most southwest Louisiana and Texas cataract patients, life without reading glasses or bifocals is something they’ve either experienced before presbyopia or they just dreamed about for most of their lives.
 But today, the AcrySof® ReSTOR® IOL is turning those dreams into reality with its revolutionary lens technology, which is designed to allow patients to see clearly at all distances without bifocals or reading glasses.
-Falgoust Eye Medical & Surgical now provides Lake Charles, Louisiana, with ReSTOR IOL lenses for cataract treatment.
+Falgoust Eye Medical & Surgical now provides its patients with ReSTOR IOL lenses for cataract treatment.

-According to a clinical study, 80% of patients who received the AcrySof® ReSTOR® IOL reported no longer wearing glasses for any activities.
-With the AcrySof® ReSTOR® IOL they can work on the computer, drive a car or read a book– day or night – and participate in their favorite leisure activities with an increased freedom from glasses.
+According to a clinical study, 80% of patients who received the AcrySof® ReSTOR® IOL reported no longer needing glasses or contact lenses for any activities.
+With the AcrySof® ReSTOR® IOL patients can work on the computer, drive a car or read a book– day or night – and participate in their favorite leisure activities with an increased freedom from glasses and contact lenses.
 Patients were so pleased with their vision, nearly 94% of patients said they would have the AcrySof® ReSTOR® IOL implanted again, should it be required.

-Cataract surgery at Falgoust Eye Medical & Surgical in Lake Charles is performed on an outpatient basis, and usually requires just a few hours of your time from beginning to end.
-Your eye will be treated with anesthetic prior to the procedure so you’ll feel little, if any, discomfort.
+Cataract surgery at Falgoust Eye Medical & Surgical is performed on an outpatient basis.
+Your eye will be treated with anesthetic prior to the procedure so you will feel little, if any, discomfort.
 A tiny incision will allow your surgeon to break up or wash away the cloudy cataract.
 Once the cataract is removed, the AcrySof® ReSTOR® IOL will be inserted through the same incision and set into its permanent position.

-After the procedure you’ll rest for a short while before you go home.
+After the procedure you will rest for a short while before returning home.
 Your doctor will typically examine your eye within 24 hours.
-You’ll need to use prescription eye drops to guard against infection and help your eye heal.
-For a few days, you may need to wear a protective shield, especially at night to prevent you from rubbing your eye.
+Eye drops will be prescribed to guard against infection and aid in the healing process.
+For a few days, you may need to wear a protective shield, especially at night to prevent rubbing of the eye.
 Everyone heals somewhat differently, but most patients see well enough to return to most of their routine activities the day after surgery.
 Once both eyes have been treated, you will fully appreciate the AcrySof® ReSTOR® IOL and realize that your cataract was one thing you could definitely live without.

 ReSTOR Frequently Asked Questions